How to File Your Taxes for Free

 IRS Free File Program

-To ensure that you qualify for the free filing of taxes, you must go through the IRS website, Free File: Do Your Federal Taxes for Free | Internal Revenue Service.
-The maximum income for the Free File Program was $66,000 in 2019 and $69,000 in 2020.
+To ensure that you qualify for the free filing of taxes, you must use the IRS website, Free File: Do Your Federal Taxes for Free.
 According to a Treasury Inspector General For Tax Administration (TIGTA) report, only 2.5 million taxpayers out of the 104 million eligible for the program used the program, a participation rate of only 2.4%.

 Carefully read the requirements for the free services.
 All these services, of course, have an upper-income limit, but some even have a low-income limit.
 Why?
 Because many people do not carefully read the requirements, so they assume they are poor enough to qualify for the free services, but then, after filling out the tax forms, the service asks for payment because, evidently, they are too poor, their income was less than the lower limit.
-This is just another scam to take advantage of people!
+This is just another scam to exploit people!
 When people realize they must pay, many of them will pay simply to avoid redoing their taxes.
 So read the requirements carefully!

 Another important factor is that most of these free online services were provided because the IRS was going to provide a free service to the public, so to prevent that, the tax companies decided to offer free services for low-income people.
-So, the IRS stipulates that they must follow certain rules.
-Remember, to take advantage of these free services, go through the IRS website, Free File: Do Your Federal Taxes for Free | Internal Revenue Service, to ensure that you are getting the free service.
+The IRS stipulates that they must follow certain rules.
+Remember, to use these free services, go through the IRS website, Free File: Do Your Federal Taxes for Free, to ensure that you are getting the free service.
 If you go directly to the websites of the tax preparation companies, then they do not have to abide by the IRS rules.
-So, for instance, if you want to use TurboTax, then go to the IRS site and access TurboTax from there instead of going directly to the TurboTax site.

-More than 20 states also have a state Free File program patterned after federal program, which means many taxpayers are eligible for free federal and free state online tax preparation.
-Those states are Arkansas, Arizona, Georgia, Idaho, Indiana, Iowa, Kentucky, Massachusetts, Michigan, Minnesota, Missouri, Mississippi, Montana, New York, North Carolina, North Dakota, Oregon, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, and West Virginia, and the District of Columbia.
-Read reviews on which tax software is best to use.
+More than 20 states also have a state Free File program patterned after the federal program, which means many taxpayers are eligible for free federal and free state online tax preparation.
+Those states include Arkansas, Arizona, Georgia, Idaho, Indiana, Iowa, Kentucky, Massachusetts, Michigan, Minnesota, Missouri, Mississippi, Montana, New York, North Carolina, North Dakota, Oregon, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, and West Virginia, and the District of Columbia.
+To find additional information on filing state taxes and other useful most up-to-date information, go to the Department of Revenue for your state by searching:

 The IRS also offers Free File Fillable Forms, where you can fill out the IRS tax forms directly on the IRS site.
 These forms do calculations, but do not offer tax advice, so they should only be used by people who know what they are doing and who do not qualify for the Free File program.
 Most states also offer fillable forms.